Skip to main content

 Tailgating

 Following cars too closely out of impatience or anger is a dangerous behavior that makes it impossible to stop when traffic conditions suddenly change.
-Drivers must leave enough room between their vehicle and the car before them to avoid a collision.
+Drivers must leave enough room between their vehicle and the car in front of them to avoid a collision.

 Reckless Driving